byorgey/blog/posts/2026/04/26/FTA.lagda.md

 Since we're building this completely from scratch, we start with some types to represent basic logical building blocks (via the [Curry-Howard correspondence](https://en.wikipedia.org/wiki/Curry%E2%80%93Howard_correspondence)).
 First, the "top" type `⊤` to stand for truth, *i.e.* a proposition with trivial evidence:

 ```agda
 data ⊤ : Set where
   tt : ⊤
 ```

+`tt` is declared to be the one and only value of type `⊤`.

-Note that some things we define here—such as `⊤`—will have the same names as they do in the Agda standard library.
+Note that some things we define here—such as `⊤`—will have the same names as they do in the [Agda standard library](XXX).
 However, many things won't, since I either didn't know the standard name and made up my own, or (in a few cases) did know the standard name but didn't like it, and made up my own anyway.